Your home is your castle — Keep it clean!

 Regarding her oven, Salamone says: “Cleaning the oven is one job that I really dislike doing.
 The awkward scrubbing, burnt-on stains that won’t come off no matter how much you scrub and that awful chemical cleaner smell.
 Yuck!
 It stresses me out!”

 “I found an awesome way to clean my oven without scrubbing and without having to breathe in that nasty chemical smell!
 I make a simple baking soda paste and leave it on my oven for 12 hours — the secret recipe for a sparkling clean oven.
 I put the paste on my oven in the evening and leave overnight.
 Then wipe the oven with a damp cloth or sponge.
 I almost don’t want to use my oven, because it’s so clean.”

 Others recommend sprinkling water on spills while the oven is still warm, then add salt.
 When the oven cools, scrape away the spill.

 — Keep down the dust: It’s not uncommon for people’s homes to be hot beds of dust, whether in the corners, under the bed, on the pillows, or on the bookshelf.
-Chronic exposure of dust mites can cause allergies and asthma, so be sure to vacuum frequently, change your bedding and pillowcases often, and reduce the humidity in your house.
+Chronic exposure of dust mites can cause allergies and asthma, so be sure to vacuum frequently (you can find the best vacuum under 200 on Amazon easily nowadays), change your bedding and pillowcases often, and reduce the humidity in your house.

 — Despite being covered with sheets and mattress covers, mattresses still get dirty.
 It’s a good idea to periodically vacuum them.
 Airing them outdoors in the sunshine for a few hours can do wonders for removing any lingering musty smells.
 Wash pillows every few months.